 The objective of this research project is to investigate the effectiveness of improving people’s food shopping healthiness by providing automated food shopping recommendations.

-How can I participate and what can I benefit?
+What can I benefit and how can I participate?

 Author: Jing Wu